Kezzryn/Advent-of-Code/2017/README.md

 ### [Day 16](Day%2016) - Permutation Promenade
 - **Problem:** Run a set of instructions over an array, then do it a billion times.
 - **Solution:** I made a single pass at brute forcing part two, however, the instructions are too complex to make that work.
 Instead I ran a test to see if the pattern repeats, which it did.
-One modulo calcuation later, and that was that.
+One modulo calculation later, and that was that.

 ### [Day 17](Day%2017) - Spinlock
 - **Problem:** Predict a value in a circular list.